Code-Institute-Submissions/GurraT-LittleS/README.md

 1. Click on the Report an Issue buttom(wrench icon) in the Header (applicable for all pages)
 2. Click on the Report an Issue field in the SubSection (applicable for all pages)

-- To get information about what is included in the rent and where to find assets such as laundary there is following options to open About the Living pages
+- To get information about what is included in the rent and where to find assets such as laundary there is following options to open Living Here pages
 1. Click on the About the living field in the Navbar (applicable for all pages)
 2. Click on the About the living field in the SubSection (applicable for all pages)